mozilla/mozjpeg/README-turbo.txt

   #ifdef JCS_EXTENSIONS

-At run time, attempting to use these extensions with a version of libjpeg that doesn't support them will result in a "Bogus input colorspace" error.
+At run time, attempting to use these extensions with a libjpeg implementation that does not support them will result in a "Bogus input colorspace" error.
+Applications can trap this error in order to test whether run-time support is available for the colorspace extensions.

 When using the RGBX, BGRX, XBGR, and XRGB colorspaces during decompression, the X byte is undefined, and in order to ensure the best performance, libjpeg-turbo